I hope we don't do to trust what advertising has done to love: How can we architect such systems?

 I found inspiration for these whilst reflecting on what trust might mean for users like my grandma in the context of agentic AI, imagining what mechanisms might help meet the trust pillars.
-To let us imagine further, here are a few papers that have resonated with me: \begin{itemize} \item Adabara et al~\cite{survey-adabara} provide a ``cross-layer review of agentic AI, encompassing architectural paradigms, threat taxonomies, and governance strategies''.
-They emphasise the need for ``interdisciplinary collaboration'' and ``cooperative innovation''. \item Engin and Hand~\cite{engin-hand} propose a governance framework for AI oversight, following three dimensions: authority, autonomy, and accountability.
-The framework aims to support ``the development of adaptive regulations that can evolve alongside advancing AI capabilities without compromising safety or accountability.'' \item Shapira et al~\cite{baulab} document an exploratory red-teaming study of agents deployed live over two-weeks.
-Observed behaviors include ``unauthorized compliance with non-owners'', ``disclosure of sensitive information'', ``uncontrolled resource consumption'', ``identity spoofing'', ``cross-agent propagation of unsafe practices''.
-These raise unresolved questions regarding accountability, delegated authority, and responsibility for harmful effects. \item Shavit et al~\cite{openai-agentic} examine which parties are involved in an agentic AI system lifecycle, and suggest best practices for each of these parties for keeping agents’ operations safe and accountable.
-They list open questions on how to implement these practices, and categories of impact from agentic systems. \item Shen et al~\cite{shen} assess two public sector procurement checklists to identify innovation directions for creating ``regulatable'' AI systems.
-They indicate that ``new methods are needed to connect data quality and objective functions to outcomes, to identify what is possible with limited data and model access, to monitor continuously learning agents, to balance transparency and privacy, and to enhance effective human+AI interaction.'' \end{itemize}
+To let us imagine further, here are a few papers that have resonated with me: \begin{itemize} \ifarxiv\item Adabara et al~\cite{survey-adabara} review agentic AI across ``architectural paradigms, threat taxonomies, and governance strategies''.
+They emphasise the need for ``interdisciplinary collaboration'' and ``cooperative innovation''.\fi \item Chavali, Johnson and Denning~\cite{cjd26} examine regulations across ``the European Union, the United States, China, India, and Canada'', and propose a ``Geneva Convention for AI'' to ``co-create AI systems that adhere to ethical principles like transparency, accountability, and professional oversight to promote societal well-being''. \item Engin and Hand~\cite{engin-hand} propose a governance framework for AI oversight, following three dimensions: authority, autonomy, and accountability.
+The framework aims to support ``the development of adaptive regulations that can evolve alongside advancing AI capabilities without compromising safety or accountability.'' \item Osmond and Jego~\cite{oj26} survey ``how public bodies, international organisations, national regulators, and the private sector define agentic artificial intelligence'', suggesting ``persistent definitional gaps''. \item Shapira et al~\cite{baulab} deployed agents over $2$ weeks, and observed ``unauthorized compliance with non-owners'', ``disclosure of sensitive information'', ``uncontrolled resource consumption'', ``identity spoofing'', ``cross-agent propagation of unsafe practices'', raising questions of e.g. accountability and delegated authority. \ifarxiv\item Shavit et al~\cite{openai-agentic} examine which parties are involved in an agentic AI system lifecycle, and suggest best practices for each of these parties for keeping agents’ operations safe and accountable.
+They list open questions on how to implement these practices, and categories of impact from agentic systems.\fi \item Shen et al~\cite{shen} assess two public sector procurement checklists to identify innovation directions for creating ``regulatable'' AI systems.
+They indicate that ``new methods are needed to connect data quality and objective functions to outcomes, to identify what is possible with limited data and model access, to monitor continuously learning agents, to balance transparency and privacy, and to enhance effective human+AI interaction.'' \ifarxiv\item Wischnewski, Kr\"amer and M\"uller~\cite{wkm23} state that ``to achieve appropriate reliance, users’ trust should be calibrated to reflect a system’s capabilities.'', and review the literature across ``calibration'' dimensions: ``initial versus dynamic'', ``warranted versus unwarranted'', ``static versus adaptive'', and ``capabilities versus process-oriented''.\fi \end{itemize}